nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 The `number-of-agents` property and the `--parallel` flag both parallelize tasks, but in different ways.
 The way this workflow is written, there will be 3 agents running tasks and each agent will try to run 2 tasks at once.
 If a particular CI run only has 2 tasks, only one agent will be used.
 {% /callout %}

-## Custom Distributed CI with Nx Cloud
+## Custom Distributed CI with Nx Cloud on GitHub Actions

 Our [reusable GitHub workflow](https://github.com/nrwl/ci) represents a good set of defaults that works for a large number of our users.
 However, reusable GitHub workflows come with their [limitations](https://docs.github.com/en/actions/using-workflows/reusing-workflows).